mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/apply-jump-to-option.md

 ## 1 Introduction

 The **Apply jump-to option** activity allows the workflow to jump to a selected activity.
 This activity should be used after the [Generate jump-to options](/refguide/generate-jump-to-options/) activity that generates the list of possible workflow activities the workflow can jump to.
-This is useful when, for example, the workflow is in incompatible state and the Workflow Administrator should be able to select a specific activity where the workflow can continue.
+This is useful when, for example, the workflow is in incompatible state and the Workflow Administrator or some other user should be able to select a specific activity where the workflow can continue.

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/apply-jump-to-option/apply-jump-to-option.jpg" >}}